srtucker22/glipchat/README.md

 5. Run the app with the settings <code>meteor --settings settings.json</code>

+### Deployment Notes:

+To deploy to a remote server, consider using a package like <a href="https://github.com/arunoda/meteor-up">Meteor Up</a>

 ### Electron Notes:

 *Do NOT include the 'electron' field in your settings.json file if you are not running quasar from a Windows or Mac machine. meteor-electron will throw errors if you try and build from a Linux machine.*